lodsve/lodsve-boot/README.md

    Artifact version number like `x.x.x-YYYYMMDD-SNAPSHOT`.
 2. Release a release version from time to time.

-   Artifact version number like `x.x.x.RELEASE`.
+   Artifact version number like `x.x.x`.

 ## Check out sources